• Courses

 This is another reasonably popular question I get.
 “Directly opens” means that someone has a direct link to a PDF file and opens it in a browser (without clicking any link on your website).

-The answer is “conveniently track? no”.
+The answer is “conveniently track?
+No”.
 You cannot put JavaScript in PDF files, meaning that Google Analytics 4 or Google Tag Manager cannot be installed.

 Sure, your developers could try to send file-opened data to GA4 via measurement protocol, but it is problematic and might not provide a lot of value.
 However, you could still cooperate with a developer and ask him/her to check the server logs and tell you how many times a particular PDF file was opened.
 He/she should have that data.
 But GA4 is not part of this process.